prachi-0812/Workout-Buddy/README.md

 # Workout-Buddy
-Simple websited using MERN Stack
+Simple website using MERN Stack.
 Users can add or delete a new workout.
 They can also view all the current workouts on the page.

 # How to use